mathparracho/mathparracho/README.md

 ### Intro
 Hello there!
 I'm Matheus Parracho and it is a pleasure to have you here!
-I am part of the Aerospace Research Group (UFRJ) and we're, currently, developing two experimental sounding rockets :rocket: and two nanosatellites 🛰️
 ---
 **Some facts about me**
-* 👨‍💻 I am an Electronic and Computer Engineering student @UFRJ;
+* 👨‍💻 I am an Electronic and Computer Engineering student @UFRJ doing Double Diplôme Master program at Télécom SudParis, in France;
 * 📝 I am currently developing my skills and learning more about Full Stack Development;
 * 🤩 I'm interested in Systems Engineering, Software Development and Aerospace Engineering.
 My main objetive is to develop, integrate and consolidate knowledge in these areas;
 #### **Feel free to contact me**